Engineering Materials 2 An Introduction to

 2. Metal structures 14

-the range of metal structures that can be altered to get different
+the range of metal structures that can be altered to get

-properties: crystal and glass structure, structures of solutions and
+properties: crystal and glass structure, structures of

 compounds, grain and phase boundaries, equilibrium shapes of